rspamd/rspamd.com/doc/tutorials/writing_rules.md

 rspamd_config:register_dependency(id, symbols['dkim_allow_symbol'])
 ~~~

-Numeric `id` is returned by a registration function with callback and can be used to link symbols:
+The registration function with a callback returns a numeric id, which can be used to link symbols in the following ways:

-* add virtual symbols associated with this callback
+* Add virtual symbols associated with the callback
-* correctly display average time for symbols without callbacks
+* Correctly display the average time for symbols without callbacks
-* properly sort symbols
+* Properly sort symbols
-* register dependencies on virtual symbols (in fact, the true dependency is created based on the parent symbol but it is sometimes convenient to use virtual symbols for simplicity)
+* Register dependencies on virtual symbols (in reality, the true dependency is based on the parent symbol, but it can be simpler to use virtual symbols in some cases)

 ### Asynchronous actions

-For asynchronous actions, such as Redis access or DNS checks it is recommended to use
-dedicated callbacks, called symbol handlers.
-The difference to generic Lua rules is that
-dedicated callbacks are not obliged to return value but they use the method `task:insert_result(symbol, weight)` to indicate a match.
+For asynchronous actions, such as accessing Redis or performing DNS checks, it is recommended to use dedicated callbacks called symbol handlers.
+Unlike generic Lua rules, symbol handlers are not required to return a value.
+Instead, they use the method `task:insert_result(symbol, weight)` to indicate a match.
 All Lua plugins are implemented as symbol handlers.
-Here is a simple example of a symbol handler that checks DNS:
+Here is a simple example of a symbol handler that performs a DNS check:

 ~~~lua
 rspamd_config:register_symbol('SOME_SYMBOL', 1.0,